-This Sexual Assault Survivor Took On The Broken Justice System And Won
+This Sexual Assault Survivor Took On The US Justice System

 Amanda Nguyen was raped in 2013.
 At the time, she was a student at Harvard University.

 Immediately after the attack, she underwent a six-hour evidence collection procedure known as a rape kit examination.

 Since she did not immediately want to press charges, the state of Massachusetts threatened to destroy the evidence only six months later.